gpoore/minted/README.md

 `-shell-escape` should only be used with documents that you trust.

+## Development status

+`minted` version 3.0 is now under development, thanks to a [TeX Development Fund grant](https://tug.org/tc/devfund/grants.html) from the [TeX Users Group](https://tug.org/).
+This will bring a new Python executable that replaces `pygmentize`.
+The new executable will be compatible with restricted shell escape, so no more `-shell-escape` with associated security vulnerabilities.
+The new executable will also make it possible to extend `minted` using Python, not just LaTeX macros.
+This will bring official support for custom lexers, allow including snippets of external files based on regular expressions, and make possible a number of other improvements and bugfixes.
+For compatibility purposes, the final version of `minted` v2.x will be released as the compatibility package `minted2`.
+Initial beta versions of `minted` v3.0 are expected by early 2024.
+A final minted v3.x release including all planned features is expected before the end of summer 2024.

 ## Availability

 `minted` is distributed with both TeX Live and MiKTeX.
 It is also available